DPDK/dpdk/doc/guides/nics/ixgbe.rst

 Malicious Driver Detection not Supported
 ----------------------------------------

-The Intel x550 series NICs support a feature called MDD (Malcicious Driver Detection) which checks the behavior of the VF driver.
+The Intel x550 series NICs support a feature called MDD (Malicious Driver Detection) which checks the behavior of the VF driver.
 If this feature is enabled, the VF must use the advanced context descriptor correctly and set the CC (Check Context) bit.